The Ormiston Trust

 Overview

 The Ormiston Trust was established in 1969 by Peter Murray OBE and his father George, in memory of Peter's sister Fiona Ormiston Murray, who tragically died in a car crash on her honeymoon.
 What began with a £500 donation has grown into one of England's significant grant-making trusts supporting children and families.
-With total income of £338.9 million and having awarded £12 million in grants since 2015, the Trust operates primarily as a closed funder, making grants to its four subsidiary organisations while also administering the #WeWill Social Action Grant Fund for schools across England.
-Guided by four core values—Nurture, Empower, Innovate, and Impact—the Trust has supported 350 projects and reaches over 38,000 young people and families annually through its network of schools, academies, and family support services.
+Since 2015, the Trust has awarded £12 million in grants across 350 projects.
+The Trust operates primarily as a closed funder, making grants to its four subsidiary organisations while also administering the #WeWill Social Action Grant Fund for schools across England.
+Guided by four core values—Nurture, Empower, Innovate, and Impact—the Trust supports youth-led social action projects through its network of schools, academies, and family support services.

 Funding Priorities